saishivamani1/Sudoku-Solver/README.md

 # Sudoku-Solver
 Simple Sudoku Solver project
 GUI used :tkinter
-Used to solve ani type of problem
+Used to solve any type of problem
 Fully Optimised
 Just Run it as a python file